DeepSpawn/gene-t-taylor-com/posts/2017-06-27-recursive-paging-rxjava.md

             });
  }
 ~~~~~
-So after fetching a page we want to push the lastEvaluatedKey to the subject so that it is availiable when we want to fetch the next page from dynamoDB.
-We need to push an inital value to the Subject so that we are able to fetch the first page, and we need to signal to the Subject that we are finished once there are no more records for us to query in the table.
-We can simply return the Subject from our method as an observeable for others to consume with the details of the paging hidden from callers.
+- After fetching a page we push the lastEvaluatedKey to the subject so that it is availiable to be pulled when we want to fetch the next page from dynamoDB.
+- We need to handle the starting case and push some inital value, possibly a dummy value, so we are able to fetch the first page.
+- We also terminating the Observeable when there is nothing more for us to fetch from the table.

+Once we have the Subject constructed we can just expose it as an Observeable for clients to consume.

-The last detail worth mentioning is that we need to explicitly control how this subject is going to be observed by a client, it would very easy to impliment this in a way where we accumulate a stack frame for each page we fetch in a similar way you would with a recursive calls.
-Specifying that it should be observedOn [Schedulers.trampoline()](http://reactivex.io/RxJava/javadoc/rx/schedulers/Schedulers.html#trampoline()) ensure that the work will get done on the current thread, but only after the currently executing work is finished so that the stack size does not grow.
+The last detail worth mentioning is that we need to explicitly control how this subject is going to be observed by a client.
+It would very easy to impliment this in a way where we accumulate a stack frame for each page we fetch, in a similar manner way you would with a recursive loop.

+Specifying that it should be observed on [Schedulers.trampoline()](http://reactivex.io/RxJava/javadoc/rx/schedulers/Schedulers.html#trampoline()) ensures that the work will get done on the current thread, but only after the currently executing work is finished.
+This ensures that are not going to accumulate stack frames as we page through the table.

 This was adapted from the following stackoverflow [answer](https://stackoverflow.com/a/42892287/4673214) which presents this pattern using RxJava 2